Laura Leeth Obituary (2020) - Record Herald

 1/

-Laura was preceded in death by her parents; her husband, Larry Jennings Leeth; daughter, Joyce Cox; and sons-in-law, Carl Cox, and Tom Maynard.

-Survivors include her daughters, Sharon Maynard, and Meda (Merrill) Butcher; seven grandchildren; and numerous great-grandchildren and great-great-grandchildren.

-The graveside service will be held on Wednesday, November 18, 2020 at 11:30 a.m. at the Highlawn Cemetery with Pastor Tom Butcher officiating.
+The graveside service for Laura Louise Leeth, age 97, of Washington CH, was held on Wednesday, November 18, 2020 at 11:30 a.m. at the Highlawn Cemetery with Pastor Tom Butcher officiating.
+Special music was provided by Lori and Kyle Lavy, and Merrill and Troy Butcher.

-Arrangements have been entrusted to the Summers Funeral Home.
-Online condolences may be sent to www.summersfuneralhome.com
+Pallbearers for burial at the Highlawn Cemetery were Clayton Butcher, Troy Butcher, Kyle Lavy, T.J.
+Maynard, Todd Maynard, and Brandon Young.

+Mrs. Leeth passed away on Monday, November 16, 2020 at her home.
+Arrangements were under the direction of the Summers Funeral Home.